rsleiberin/kami/documentation/standards/initialization_and_startup/initialization_standards/README.md

-# Initialization Standards for Project Kami
+# Project Kami - Initialization Standards

 ## Introduction
 This directory outlines the standard procedures for initializing new projects or modules within Project Kami.
-Both human developers and AI agents will find this section essential for understanding how to set up new projects effectively and according to best practices.
+It serves as a guide for both human developers and AI agents to set up new projects effectively and according to best practices.

+## Status
+- `In Progress`

+## Tasks

-## Goals
+## Directories
-- **Standardize Initialization**: Create a uniform process for initializing new projects and modules.
-- **Facilitate Collaboration**: Make it easier for different team members to understand the setup of new projects.
-- **Sustainability**: Ensure that the initialization process is sustainable and easy to maintain in the long term.
+The following directories are listed in the suggested reading order.
+(None currently available)

 ## Files
+The following files are listed in the suggested reading order.
-- **In Progress** `Project_Initialization_Guide.md`: A comprehensive guide that walks you through the steps to initialize a new project or module.
+- `COMPLETED`: [Project_Initialization_Guide.md](./Project_Initialization_Guide.md) - A comprehensive guide that walks you through the steps to initialize a new project or module.

-- **In Progress** `Sample_Configurations.md`: Sample configurations for different types of projects.
+## Special Considerations

-## For Humans
+### For Humans
 - Refer to the files listed above in the suggested reading order for a complete understanding of the initialization process in Project Kami.

-## For AI
+### For AIs
 - Consult the files listed above in the suggested reading order for initial context setup and to understand the initialization procedures of Project Kami.